 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
+Consult with your bank to find out whether your ATM card will work overseas.
 Australian dollars cannot be changed in Ethiopia.
 US dollars can be changed in most banks.
-There are limited ATMs in Addis Ababa; these are mostly in large hotels.
+There are limited ATMs in Addis Ababa; mostly in large hotels.

 Currency controls are strict in Ethiopia.
 Foreign currency cash notes exceeding US$3000 or equivalent in any other convertible currency must be declared on arrival and departure, this includes transit travellers staying in Ethiopia for more than 24 hours.
 You may export up to 200 birr.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.